jamboid/Site-Starter/README.md

 # Site Starter

-This is a boilerplate for beginning front-end development work.
+This is my personal boilerplate for beginning front-end development projects using a lightweight framework called [Fuzz](https://github.com/jamboid/Fuzz), the SCSS flavour of SASS and a library of custom JavaScript modules that use jQuery.

-## Features

-- JavaScript library based on namespaces created using the revealing module pattern
-- "Fuzz" CSS Framework for creating robust fluid and adaptive layouts
-- SASS source files for the CSS
+Also included is a basic HTML email template for creating Responsive HTML newsletters (something that my job at [Good Creative](http://www.wearegood.com) requires from time to time).

 ## Dependencies

-- JavaScript library is based on the jQuery framework
+- JavaScript library of useful modules is based on the jQuery framework
+- I currently use the [Bourbon](http://bourbon.io) Mixin Library for SASS
+- My workflow uses CodeKit, so Bourbon is referenced with that in mind

 ## Author

-**Jamie Boyd @ Good Creative**
+**Jamie Boyd**

 + http://twitter.com/jamboid
 + http://github.com/jamboid